EPPlusSoftware/EPPlus.Sample.NetCore/Readme.md

 ### EPPlus samples for .Net Core

-Solution can be opened in Visual Studio for Windows or MacOS.
-On other operation systems please use...
+The solution can be opened in Visual Studio for Windows or MacOS.
+On other operating systems please use...

 ```
 dotnet restore